Tropical Permaculture Journal: Growing Food & Living Sustainably

 A tropical homestead is not a collection of techniques, but a living system.
 This guide explains how to design a self-sufficient tropical permaculture homestead by integrating food production, protein, fertility, and human movement into a resilient whole.

-Tropical Food Forest Design: A Complete Guide for the Humid Tropics
+Tropical Food Forest Design: A Complete Guide for the Tropics

 In the humid tropics, everything grows fast, including weeds.
 A good tropical food forest isn’t a jungle; it’s a balanced system of trees, spacing, and soil life.
 Here’s how we design and maintain our food forest at Finca Tierra for year-round abundance.